PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:31:11
+Last updated: 2024-04-02 19:31:45
-Random Quote: Meetings are indispensable when you don't want to do anything. - John Kenneth Galbraith
+Random Quote: What worries you masters you. - Haddon Robinson